kaimorquecho/eds_213_database_proj/README.md

 # U.S Asthma and Air Quality Database (2020–2022)

 This project explores the relationship between air quality and asthma-related emergency room visits in the United States from 2020 to 2022.
-It investigates whether counties experiencing poor air quality—often due to wildfire activity—also saw elevated rates of asthma emergencies.
+It investigates whether counties experiencing poor air quality—with most extreme values due to wildfire activity—also saw elevated rates of asthma emergencies.

 ### Data Sources

 -   **EPA Outdoor Air Quality Data**\
     <https://www.epa.gov/outdoor-air-quality-data>
+    -   Pre-generated data files can be downloaded by going to the Annual Summary Data table, AQI by County column, and clicking on desired years' zip file.
 -   **CDC Environmental Public Health Tracking Network**\
     <https://ephtracking.cdc.gov/DataExplorer/>
+    -   Desired data is queried via the Query Panel
+        -   Under 'Content'
+            -   Select 'Asthma'
+            -   Select 'Emergency Department Visits For Asthma'
+            -   Select 'Annual Number of Emergency Department Visits for Asthma'
+        -   Under 'Geography Type' select 'National By County'
+        -   Under 'Time' select 2020, 2021, and 2022.
+    -   Download file

 ### Methods